The Public Health Implications of Social Vulnerability in the U.S. Virgin Islands

 The CDC Social Vulnerability Index is composed of fifteen census variables, which we have outlined in Table 1.
 The variables are scored and summed for all U.S. census tracts with a non-zero population (CDC, 2022).

 Table 1.
-Variables in the Center for Disease Control and Prevention Social Vulnerability Index
+Variables in the Centers for Disease Control and Prevention Social Vulnerability Index

 |Socioeconomic Status||● People living below poverty